mdaverde/lc3vm-zig/README.md

 ### Dependencies

-Development was done using the, at the time, latest master branch of [Zig](https://github.com/ziglang/zig) on a Linux x86_64 machine.
+Development was done using, at the time, the latest master branch of [Zig](https://github.com/ziglang/zig) on a Linux x86_64 machine.

 ```shell
 $ zig version